The Carey Federation

 Mathematics

-The focus for this term will be to raise the children’s confidence in counting, writing and representing numbers to 5 and beyond in different ways in a range of contexts, using National Centre for Excellence in the Teaching of Mathemathics (NCETM), using Numberblock materials, as well as Whiterose materials.
-Alongside this, we will be investigating measures, looking at shapes and participating in a variety of problem solving activities.
+The focus for this term will be to raise the children’s confidence in counting, writing and representing numbers to 5 and beyond in different ways in a range of contexts, using National Centre for Excellence in the Teaching of Mathematics (NCETM), using Numberblock materials.
+Alongside this, we will be investigating measures, looking at shapes and participating in a variety of problem-solving activities.
 Alongside daily whole-class teaching sessions, there will be a range of child-led opportunities to develop mathematical skills through meaningful play during indoor and outdoor continuous provision.
-Later in the term we will be introducing the children to Numberbots, which is an online program that we can use in School and at home to support Maths concepts.
+A focus for us This term we will be introducing the children to Numberbots, which is an online program that we can use in School and at home to support Maths concepts.

 PE/Physical Development

 In addition to engaging in a range of activities linked to improving physical development through indoor and outdoor continuous provision.
+Each day we either do ‘Fun fit’ activities or a dance routine as part of daily routine.
 There will also be a weekly PE session on a Tuesday with Mr Hayler who will be focusing on developing functional skills.
 The children are welcome to leave their PE kits in school and we will send them home if we feel they need washing or at the end of each half term.

 Home learning

-It is also beneficial to help your child practise correct letter and number formation and to practise counting and recognising numbers to 5 and then 10.
-Later in the term, we will be introducing the children to ‘Numberbots’ which is an online programme to support Maths in the Classroom and at home.
+It is also helpful if your child can practise correct letter and number formation.
+Little and often is good!
+This term will be introducing the children to ‘Numberbots’ which is an online programme to support Maths in the Classroom and at home.

 We always love to see the children’s home learning.
 Each week via Class Dojo we will share what have been doing in Class.
 We will also use Class Dojo to share additional class messages.
 Please see below for more information about the EYFS curriculum.